Lizw14/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a 4th-year PhD student at Johns Hopkins University, supervised by [Prof. Alan Yuille](https://cs.jhu.edu/~ayuille/) and [Prof. Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html).
+I am a 5th-year PhD student at Johns Hopkins University, supervised by [Prof. Alan Yuille](https://cs.jhu.edu/~ayuille/) and [Prof. Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html).
 I am a member of [CCVL lab](https://ccvl.jhu.edu/team/).
 Before this, I received my B.E. degree at Tsinghua Univeristy in 2018.
 I have also spent wonderful times at Facebook, Adobe and Sensetime.

-My research interest includes computer vision and natural language processing.
+My research interest focuses on **computer vision and natural language processing**.
+My works relates to both large-scale pretraining and compositional models.
+I am also interested in model diagnosis including robustness, generaliation, compositionality, etc. I believe that the joint learning of vision and language offers mutual benefits!

+I am <span style="color:red"> **on the job market** </span> for research positions in 2023, including full-time/internship positions in industry and post-docs positions.
+Don't hesitate to reach out to me (at zli110 at jhu dot edu) if there is a potential fit:)

+In part time, I am a big fan of outdoor sports including rock climbing (recovering from a finger injury 😭), snowboarding, skiing, hiking, mountaineering, etc. Recently I also spent time in learning piano.